 I presented a microtalk on how I approach writing difficult emotions in games.
 This talk will centre around writing and designing experiences of mental illness in my games and writing grief in A Mortician’s Tale (Laundry Bear, 2017).

 ACCUTE, 2017 (Toronto)

-At ACCUTE 2017, I will presenting a paper about the feminist use of body horror in game development focused on mental health and healing.
+I presented a paper about the feminist use of body horror in game development focused on mental health and healing.
 The panel is called Transforming the Machine: Feminist Interventions in Digital Poetics and includes myself, Lai-Tze Fan, and Julia Polyck-O’Neill.